God and Man at Yale Divinity

 My time at Ouachita, however, led me to drift away from the Southern Baptist tradition.
 I developed some cynicism about the church—something I now regret—and began looking around for another place to call home.

 I stumbled upon St. Andrew’s Anglican Church in Little Rock, Arkansas.
-It was a part of the then-nascent Anglican Mission in the Americas, a group of conservative Anglican Churches operating under the authority of the Archdiocese of Rwanda.
+It was a part of the then-nascent Anglican Mission in the Americas, a group of conservative Anglican Churches operating under the oversight of the Province of the Anglican Church of Rwanda and the Province of South East Asia.
 (This was before the establishment of the Anglican Church in North America.)

 I fell in love with the liturgy and beauty of the services, and I was confirmed and joined the church in 2006.
 During this time, I still harbored a desire to attend Yale Divinity School.
 (The attached Berkeley Divinity School now made it more attractive to me.)